CAFAudit/audit-service/caf-audit-monkey/README.md

 # Audit Monkey

 ## Description
-The Audit Monkey provides the functional ability to test the Audit Service including the auto-generated AuditLog and the Audit WebService.
+The Audit Monkey provides the functional ability to test the Audit Service including the auto-generated AuditLog and the Audit Web Service.
-The Audit Monkey has the ability to send Audit Events both directly to Elasticsearch and via the Audit WebService.
+The Audit Monkey has the ability to send Audit Events both directly to Elasticsearch and via the Audit Web Service.
 The Audit Monkey also has the ability to generate significant volumes of data as it can be run in both single-threaded and multi-threaded modes.

 ## Configuration